 At the West Lafayette campus, sanctions will be determined by the appropriate Vice President or Dean and the Director.
 In the event of a disagreement between the Director and the designated Vice President or Dean, the Director will refer the disagreement to the Provost for resolution.
 In the case of a student or recognized student organization, sanctions will be determined and imposed by the Dean of Students.
-At the Fort Wayne and Northwest campuses, sanctions will be determined and recognized student organizations will be determined and recognized student organizations will be determined and recognized student organizations will be determined and imposed by the Dean of Students.
+At the Fort Wayne and Northwest campuses, sanctions will be determined and imposed by the Chancellor (or designee), except that sanctions for students and recognized student organizations will be determined and imposed by the Dean of Students.